How Much Does a Phlebotomist Make?

 Salary by Industry

 Average annual salaries for the most popular employers of phlebotomists in May 2014 included $31,180 for general hospitals, $32,660 for medical and diagnostic laboratories, $31,780 for other ambulatory health care services and $31,470 for offices of physicians.
 Insurance carriers paid the highest average salary of $42,870 in May 2014, and specialty hospitals had the second highest average wage of $36,850.

 According to the BLS, states with the most phlebotomists in May 2014 included California, Texas, Florida, Pennsylvania and Illinois.
 Professionals in these states made average earnings of $37,770, $30,230, $28,350, $31,190 and $33,850, respectively.
 Those making the highest average pay worked in Alaska ($38,540), District of Columbia ($37,820), New York ($37,790), California, and Maryland ($37,190).
 Those making the lowest average pay earned $21,860-$28,350, and they worked in states that included Alabama, Utah, Arkansas, Tennessee, West Virginia, South Dakota and Missouri.

 Salary by Experience

-The BLS reported that good employment opportunities are expected for medical and clinical laboratory technologists and technicians, including phlebotomists, due to a 22% job growth from 2012-2022.
+The BLS reported that good employment opportunities are expected for phlebotomists, due to a 27% job growth from 2012-2022.
 This is faster than the average growth when compared to other occupations.
 This growth is contributed to the increases in the population and development of new technology.
 As new tests come out in this field, it is necessary to have workers who are able to perform them correctly.